Vision-Paudel/Sudoku_GUI/README.md

 Solve and save solves the puzzle, displays it and saves the solved puzzle in 2 formats: one in normal format and another well formatted for displaying purposes.

-Console is used to display additional information while running program and sample files are included in the repository for reference.
+Console is used to display additional information while running program.
+Sample files are included in the repository for reference.